s-mcdonald/json/README.md

     'isActive' => true
 )
 ```

-If your `Json` has different property names, you can use the JsonProperty attribute for mapping.
+#### Hydrate to setters
+If your class requires processing or passing by a setter method, you can hydrate to a setter given that it adheres to;
+* Single required argument
+* JsonProperty attribute is used to denote the hydration.
+* Required param is of matching type

 ```php
 class MyUser
 {